Do you own a home in Sydney and wonder how much it will cost to renovate your old bathroom?

 Keep in mind that any structural changes will take more time, especially if you need to re-position electrical and plumbing equipment.
 An allowance also needs to be made for unexpected events like finding asbestos in your walls or coming across undetected leaks.

-There are plenty of dodgy tradies and contractors who offer the cheapest quote or lowest charge per hour for the job.
+There are also plenty of dodgy tradies and contractors who offer the cheapest quote or lowest charge per hour for the job.
 The price is attractive but unfortunately, you get what you pay for with shoestring budget renovations and compromised trades.
 You’ll likely end up with a poor bathroom layout, bad-quality materials and bathroom work that extends for months.
-We’ve seen it all too many times with homeowners who end up paying a fortune trying to fix mistakes instead of getting it right the first time.
+We’ve seen it all too many times with homeowners who end up paying a fortune trying to fix mistakes caused by inexperienced tradies, instead of getting the job right the first time.